docker-mailserver/docker-mailserver/docs/content/config/advanced/podman.md

 - a rootless container is running in a user namespace so you cannot bind ports lower than 1024
 - a rootless container's systemd file can only be placed in folder under `~/.config`
+- a rootless container can result in an open relay, make sure to read the [security section](#security-in-rootless-mode).

 Also notice that Podman's rootless mode is not about running as a non-root user inside the container, but about the mapping of (normal, non-root) host users to root inside the container.